-The Sheep Scab (Scotland) Order 2010 as amended by the Sheep Scab (Scotland)(Amendment) Order 2011 requires the owner of any sheep or sheep carcass which he or she suspects of being affected by sheep scat to notify the Animal Health and Veterinary Laboratories Agency (AHVLA) (Perth in the case of Argyll and Ayr in the case of Bute).
+The Sheep Scab (Scotland) Order 2010 as amended by the Sheep Scab (Scotland)(Amendment) Order 2011 requires the owner of any sheep or sheep carcass which they suspect of being affected by sheep scab to notify the Animal Health and Veterinary Laboratories Agency (AHVLA) (Perth in the case of Argyll and Ayr in the case of Bute).

 Should the AHVLA be notified of suspect scab by someone other than the owner/person in charge, the AHVLA will notify said farmer/person in charge and will also notify Argyll and Bute Council.

 The identification and treatment of the disease is the responsibility of the owner and when treatment is completed, they must notify the AHVLA that this has been done in writing.
 The notification must include the date(s) of treatment, the number of animals involved and the type of product used.

 The AHVLA and the Council share information about sheep scab within the local authority area and determine joint or separate advisory/enforcement action to remedy any problems.

 Sheep affected with sheep scab must not be moved onto or off any premises except: